 Perhaps you omitted one crucial security measure, and now your content is on someone else’s site or Youtube channel.
 They are getting credit for your work and potentially weakening your brand!

 The first step in stopping the guilty party is to contact them directly.
 Sometimes just the threat of action is enough.
 Send a carefully worded email specifying the video in question, and clearly state why you believe it to be in violation of your copyright.

 As a second step, if the content is on a video hosting platform, contact the hosting service provider.
 File a complaint with their customer service or copyright division.

 If they decide in your favor, they might take the content down themselves.
 Or, they might issue something called a take-down notice to the offender.
 A take-down notice essentially states that they must remove the content immediately.
 It also gives them clear guidance on how and why.
-Take-down notices are strictly enforced, and compliance rates are typically very high.
-Recipient of such notices risk having their access to the hosting site revoked, especially if they are a repeat offender.
+Compliance rates are typically very high, and take-down notices are strictly enforced.
+Hosting sites typically ban repeat offenders, so the risk is high for recipients of take-down notices.

 You cannot stop people from using a screen capture tool to record your video.
 Video hosting providers can’t control someone’s computer through the internet, for obvious privacy and security concerns.
 Overcome this fundamental insecurity of online video by gating access to your content, and tracking viewers closely following the steps above.

 Although it won’t protect against screen capture software, you can watermark your content with an image or a digital watermark.
 Either option can help identify people copying your content.
 At a minimum, your branding would still be present on your videos.